 Competitors can be both companies from your main market segment and completely different industries if your interests overlap in the labor market.
 For example, sales managers are often ready to be hired from related industries, so companies from different markets can compete for the same candidate.

 What is the problem?
 By not analyzing the recruiting of competitors, you are missing out on a lot of useful things.
-Often the actions of other companies will more clearly indicate your own mistakes, suggest great ideas.
+Often the actions of other companies will more clearly indicate your own mistakes and suggest great ideas.

 5. Poorly organized work of the HR department as a whole